graeme-defty/erlix/README.md

 AS A START point in learning Elixir I decided to try to convert an existing project from erlang to elixir (jaderl -> jadelix).
 I quickly realised that there was a huge amount of grunt editing needed.
-After manunally completing 3 one-line functions and their tests I was already going crazy from the grinding repetitiveness (is that a word?
+After manually completing 3 one-line functions and their tests I was already going crazy from the grinding repetitiveness (is that a word?
 Repetetivity?) of it all.

 I also realised that all this horrible drudgery was going to take an age.

 This is what computers are good at!

-I decided that I needed to take a step back and that my first work in Elixir should be to create a simple program to do some of more obvious and repetetive tasks before I started to look at changing the code by hand.
+I decided that I needed to take a step back and that my first work in elixir should be to create a simple program to do some of more obvious and repetitive tasks before I started to look at changing the code by hand.

 ERLIX IS that program.
 It knows virtually nothing about the structure of Erlang programs,